foundry-rs/starknet-foundry/design_documents/cairo_deployment_scripts.md

 `*.s.cairo` extension.
 Proposed interface:

 - `--gas-multiplier` - relative percentage by which to multiply add gas estimates (perhaps passed directly to sncast)
-- `--boradcast` - boradcasts the transactions
+- `--broadcast` - broadcasts the transactions
 - `--no-state-file` - do not write to state file
-- `--to-state-file` - specify path to custom state file
+- `--state-file` - specify path to custom state file
 - `--log-file` - output logs to a file
-- `--silent` - do not output logs to stdout
+- `--quiet` - do not output logs to stdout
 - `--slow` - makes sure a transaction is sent, only after its previous one has been confirmed and succeeded (possible reuse of `--wait` flag)
 - `--verify` - find a matching broadcast in state file, and try to verify transactions
 - `--delay` - optional timeout to apply in between attempts in seconds (perhaps passed directly to sncast)